mawadhi/BIMRAI/README.md

 ![This is an image](https://github.com/mawadhi/BIMrAI/blob/main/bimgene.jpg)

-Renderings should inlcude object-ID render passes (similar to the examples linked below).
+Renderings should inlcude object-ID render passes.
 Preparing images and formatting the training data depends on the ANN model.
 There are provided examples that can be followed.
 For GAN the example is found [here](https://github.com/mawadhi/BIMrAI/tree/main/tensorflow/example_training_dataset) (for Tensorflow) and [here](https://github.com/mawadhi/BIMrAI/tree/main/pytorch/datasets/example_training_dataset) (for PyTorch).
 For conventional semantic-segmentation CNNs, the example is found [here](https://github.com/mawadhi/BIMrAI/tree/main/segment/example_training_dataset).